MV Agusta F4 series: Engine

 The F4 engine is a liquid cooled inline four cylinder four-stroke set across the frame with two overhead camshafts (DOHC), 16 'radial' valves, electronic multipoint fuel injection, and induction discharge electronic ignition having engine displacements of 749.5 cc, 998 cc, and 1078 cc.
 The engine was derived from the 1990–1992 Ferrari Formula One engine.
 Early in the design process Ferrari engineers assisted in the development of the engine.
 MV (Cagiva at the time) quickly deviated from the Ferrari design, but they kept one important feature, the radial valves.
-The F4 engine is unique in the sense that it is the only recently produced radial-valved motorcycle engine.
+The F4 engine is unique in the sense that it is the only recently produced radial-valved multicylinder motorcycle engine.

 Torque Shift System

 The F4 Tamburini, F4 Veltro, and F4 CC models are equipped with variable length intake ducts known as the "TSS" system.
 The "TSS" system is designed to increase torque in the low to midrange, while still allowing for maximum horsepower at the top of the rev range (usually two mutually exclusive properties of an engine).
 The "TSS" system has two positions, it is not able to vary the height of the intake ducts continuously.
 "TSS" is able to lower peak torque from the 10000 rpm to 9000 rpm while maintaining maximum power.
 This system debuted on the F4 Tamburini and was lauded by independent motorcycling publications such as Australian Motorcycle News.